Master these questions with professional sample answers

 Sample Answer:

-I once worked with a colleague who was resistant to new processes.
-Instead of avoiding the conflict, I scheduled a one-on-one meeting to understand their concerns.
-I listened genuinely and learned they feared losing their expertise.
-We collaborated to adapt the process to preserve their valuable contributions.
-Eventually, they became one of the strongest advocates for the new system.
-It taught me the power of empathy and collaborative problem-solving.
+I worked with a colleague who didn't want to use new processes.
+Instead of ignoring the problem, I met with them privately.
+I listened to their concerns.
+I learned they worried about losing their skills.
+We worked together and changed the process to keep their valuable skills.
+Later, they supported the new system.
+I learned the importance of listening and understanding others.

 💡 Tips:

-Show emotional intelligence.
+Show empathy and understanding of others' feelings.
 Focus on positive outcomes and what you learned.
 Avoid blaming—always show your role in resolving the conflict.

 Question 9